pingcap/docs/v3.0/reference/garbage-collection/configuration.md

 ## GC I/O limit

-Starting from v3.0.6, TiKV supports GC I/O limit.
+TiKV supports GC I/O limit <span class="version-mark">New in v3.0.6</span>.
 You can configure `gc.max-write-bytes-per-sec` to limit writes of a GC worker per second, and thus to reduce the impact on normal requests.

 `0` indicates disabling this feature.